 As dawn broke and the boat was eased back to shore, Jesus suddenly appeared on the beach.

 Alright chaps?
 (I imagine he said).
 Catch anything?

-But he was alive, their lives would never be the same, but they were oh-so-tired, worn out from the emotional roller coaster.
+Incredibly, Jesus WAS alive but they were oh-so-tired, worn out from the emotional roller coaster.
 And now, there was nothing for breakfast and a pretty dismal-looking week ahead.

 No. They said.

 Put your nets down on the other side of the boat.
 Jesus said.
 You’ll find some there.